 Students may be dropped or withdrawn from classes by the administration if they: 1.
 Register, but do not attend courses within the first three days of a semester; 2.
 Register for courses for which they have not completed prerequisites; 3.
 Neglect to pay tuition and fees for any given semester/term by the deadline published in the Student Timetable; or 4.
 Other administrative reasons.
 Such changes to a student’s schedule could affect financial aid, scholarships, and/or refunds.

 Students may choose to register for classes on an audit basis (register for classes as a “listener” without receiving credit).
 Tuition, registration times and add/drop criteria are the same as for regular class registration.
-For an audit, the student must complete and sign an “audit form” at One Stop.
-Audits may only be requested through the audit deadline specified on the Semester Student Timetable.
+For an audit, the student must complete and sign an “audit form” at the Registrar's Office.
+Audits may only be requested through the audit deadline specified in the Semester Student Timetable.
 Students may not change from audit to credit status.

 Classes appear as “AU” (audit) on the official transcript.
 Since they are noncredit, they do not count in the credit load for foreign students, veterans, students receiving financial aid, etc.; nor do they fill graduation requirements.